-Yes, a Recipient can use its CMF Award to finance or support cooperatives, as long as membership in a cooperative constitutes Homeownership under applicable State law and the requirements for Homeownership under the Interim Rule (see 12 CFR 1807.402).
+Yes.
+A Recipient may use its CMF Award to finance or support cooperatives, as long as membership in a cooperative constitutes Homeownership under applicable State law and the requirements for Homeownership under the Interim Rule (see 12 CFR 1807.402).